Fine Arts

 Upper School

 In the Upper School, students follow a sequence of required and elective arts courses to continue their artistic and creative growth.
-Grounded in STEAM techniques, students may build a program of arts study individually tailored to their interests.
 Semester-long classes cover drawing, painting, printmaking and ceramics, so that students develop a rich portfolio of two dimensional and three dimensional works.
-Art History is offered to integrate the study of World History and cultures.
+With flexible programming, students may build a program of arts study individually tailored to their interests.

 Creative Media Arts